pippinbarr/cart253/topics/events/keyboard-events.md

 This is *really* powerful because now if we ever want to change the controls of our program we just change the key codes in our `ball` object!

+## Special p5 variables

+It's a bit less "proper programming" than using the `event` parameter, but p5 also stores the most recent key pressed in `key` and `keyCode`.
+You can use that too if you want (and various p5 examples do so), but it's probably better to go with the `event.key` and `event.keyCode` approach.

 ## Other keyboard events

 There is one other keyboard event available in p5:

-- `keyTyped()` is called when a key that can be displayed as text is pressed (so, like a typewriter)
+- [`keyTyped()`](https://p5js.org/reference/p5/keyTyped/) is called when a key that can be displayed as text is pressed (so, like a typewriter)

 Again, you can use this with `event` to find out which key was typed.
 This one is mostly useful if you're interested in what the user is *typing* as you might expect.

 ## Summary

-...
+Now we've added the *entire keyboard* to our arsenal of potential input devices.
+The possibilities are expanding rapidly.

 ## }